assignments-codex/level-1-assignments/week-3/day-5-assignment.md

 #### Requirements

-1. Complete planning levels in Lesson 19, including Upload Your Images.
+1. Complete the planning levels in Lesson 19, including Upload Your Images if available.
 2. List your pages and who owns each one.
 List assets you are using and sources.

 #### Screenshots